-As of March 31, 2019, we have approximately \$51.5 million of cash and cash equivalents.
-Given our development plans, we anticipate our cash resources will be sufficient to fund our operations into the second quarter of 2020 and we currently have no committed sources of additional capital.
+As of June 30, 2019, we have approximately \$43.6 million of cash and cash equivalents.
+Given our development plans, along with the \$45.0 million in gross proceeds from the July 2019 private placement, we anticipate our cash resources will be sufficient to fund our operations into the first half of 2021.
+We currently do not have any committed sources of additional capital at this time.
 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
 Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for further development of our products, management may need to curtail development efforts.

-In addition to these factors, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and the costs of filing, prosecuting, defending and enforcing our intellectual property rights.
+In addition to these factors, our actual cash requirements may vary materially from our current expectations due to a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and the costs of filing, prosecuting, defending and enforcing our intellectual property rights.
 If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we will be unable to proceed with development of some or all of our product candidates on expected timelines and will be forced to prioritize among them.